The Passion of the Christ: Script and language

-Gibson originally announced that he would use two old languages without subtitles and rely on "filmic storytelling".
+Gibson originally announced that he would use two old languages without subtitles as he believed "the image will overcome the language barrier".
 Because the story of the Passion is so well known, Gibson felt the need to avoid vernacular languages in order to surprise audiences: "I think it's almost counterproductive to say some of these things in a modern language.
 It makes you want to stand up and shout out the next line, like when you hear 'To be or not to be' and you instinctively say to yourself, 'That is the question.'"
 The script was written in English by Gibson and Benedict Fitzgerald, then translated by William Fulco, S.J., a professor at Loyola Marymount University, into Latin and reconstructed Aramaic.
 Fulco sometimes incorporated deliberate errors in pronunciations and word endings when the characters were speaking a language unfamiliar to them, and some of the crude language used by the Roman soldiers was not translated in the subtitles.

 In February 2008, it was reported that screenwriter Benedict Fitzgerald was suing Gibson, along with Vicki Christianson, Icon Productions, Icon Distribution, Marquis Films, and Airborne Productions, for defrauding him of millions of dollars, as well as incorrectly taking co-writing credit for the screenplay of the film.
 In May 2009, Gibson agreed to an undisclosed settlement with Fitzgerald.
 Details of the settlement, agreed at Los Angeles County Superior Court, were not released.
 Gibson's representatives did not comment on the settlement.